Keep on learning: tips for making the transition to online learning

 As the Writing Center moves its operations online, you’ll have two options for working with a trained writing tutor:

 Your favorite GC tutors are still available online by appointment and for scheduled review sessions that will be recorded.
-Stay tuned and check the ASC webpage next week for the schedule!
-Meanwhile, try tutor.com!
-We’re trying a new service, which will be available to Gordon students 24/7 for many subjects beginning on March 23.
+Stay tuned and check the ASC webpage for the schedule!
+We’re also trying a new service called tutor.com!
 Check your Blackboard course pages for links to specific courses that are supported by this service.

 Accommodations for Disabilities